 Yes.
 If you are paying premiums to your company and wish to keep your coverage in place, you must continue to do so—those premiums go to the guaranty association providing you continuing coverage.
 If you stop paying premiums, your insurance coverage may be terminated.

-The Iowa Guaranty Association provides coverage to owners of covered policies issued by member insurers (life, health, and annuity insurers licensed to write business in the state).
-To determine if a company is licensed to write business in Iowa, you may call the Iowa Insurance Division at 515-281-5705.
+The Guaranty Association provides coverage to owners of covered policies issued by member insurers (life, health, and annuity insurers licensed to write business in Iowa).
+To determine if a company is licensed to write business in Iowa, you may call the Iowa Insurance Division at 515.654.6600.
 The Division maintains complete and current records of all insurance companies licensed to do business in Iowa.
 Information about companies licensed to write insurance in Iowa may also be obtained from the Division's Web site.